act-rules/act-rules.github.io/_rules/block-collapsible-cefbef.md

 ## Expectations

-For each [section of repeated content](#repeated-content) in the test target, there exists some user interface control that allows to toggle both [visibility](#visible) and [inclusion in the accessibility tree](#included-in-the-accessibility-tree) of this [section of repeated content](#repeated-content).
+For each [section of repeated content](#repeated-content) in the test target, there exists some [user interface component](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components) that allows to toggle both [visibility](#visible) and [inclusion in the accessibility tree](#included-in-the-accessibility-tree) of this [section of repeated content](#repeated-content).

 ## Assumptions

-This rule assumes that [sections of repeated content](#repeated-content) have already been identified within the test target, for example by comparison with other test targets within the same test subject, or any other means.
+This rule assumes that [sections of repeated content](#repeated-content) have already been identified within the test target, for example by comparison with other test targets within the same website, or any other means.

 ## Accessibility Support